tomvanbraeckel/yamcs.github.com/yss.md

 ![YSS Connection](/assets/yss-connect.png){: .center-image }

 Soon after clicking the `Connect` button, you should notice the processor in the top bar being updated to `realtime`.

+### OPI Runtime
 Now, open a sample display by clicking on `Bookmarks` in the top bar and choosing for example `Flight Data`.
 When you run this display for a while it might look like this (the simulator will loop forever).

 ![YSS Flight Data](/assets/yss-flight-data.png){: .center-image }

 **Note:** these YSS displays are not perfect.
 There are many non-sensical things in them.
 Most widgets are backed by TM from the simulator, but some widgets are unconnected, others use locally simulated values using in-display functions.
 We plan on improving this sample project in the short term.

-### Components
+#### TM Monitoring
-Let's look at this last screen again, as we shortly go over its components
+Let's look at this last screen again, as we shortly go over its components.

 ![YSS Flight Data](/assets/yss-flight-data-annotated.png){: .center-image }

 1. Processor Info
     This zone holds two status indicators.
 The first indicator light shows the processor that Yamcs Studio is currently listening to.
 Yamcs supports many concurrent processors (realtime, replay channels).
 By default Yamcs Studio will always connect to `realtime`.
 In our case we know that this is backed by an ever-looping simulator.

     Next to that we see a second indicator which currently shows the processor time as provided by Yamcs.
 The simulator outputs generation times equal to the local system clock.
 If however we were to start a replay of archived data, we would notice this time adjusting to the location of our replay channel.

 2. Perspective Switcher
     When you launch Yamcs Studio it will open in `OPI Runtime` mode (OPI means Operator Interface).
 With the perspective switcher you can switch Yamcs Studio to the `OPI Editor` mode.
 Doing so will store and close your current arrangement of windows and views, and will open a different arrangement that is optimised for editing displays.